We may earn money or products from the companies mentioned in this post.

 Looking for a small town in Mexico but don’t want to be in busier cities like Cancun and Playa del Carmen?
 Consider Mahahual!
 This small town in southeast Mexico, better known as Costa Maya to cruisers, offers a lovely beach escape for visitors from the entire world.
 The Mayan Beach Garden Inn is also located here, a major draw for us.
-Located about a four-hour drive south of Cancun, visitors can also take commuter flights to Chetumal, an hour and a half away, making it a great addition to a trip where you’ve just spent time exploring Mexico City.
+Located about a four-hour drive south of Cancun, visitors can also take commuter flights to Chetumal, an hour and a half away, making it a great addition to a trip where you’ve just spent time exploring Mexico City or enjoying the best things to do in Cancun.

 But once you’ve arrived you may be wondering, what is there to do in Mahahual?
 Here is your list of things to do in Mahahual Mexico:

 1. Visit Sian Ka’an Biosphere Reserve

 Fans of sustainable travel shouldn’t miss this UNESCO World Heritage Site since 1987 preserved the delicate ecosystem in this region.
 Read the Ultimate Guide to the Sian Ka’an Biosphere for more details.
 The Biosphere stretches from about 2 hours south of Tulum to about an hour north of Mahahual.
 Whether you’re into bird watching, fly fishing, or snorkeling, the nature lover in you will absolutely love visiting the Sian Ka’an Biosphere Reserve.

 2. Explore Fuerte San Felipe